micmaclab/Glial-Cells-Segmentation/README.md

 downsamples each predicted slide to 200 µm resolution (Gaussian-smooth `sigma=25`, then `cv2.resize` by `2/200`), saving one NIfTI per slice.
-Since predictions are now already at full resolution in a single file per slide, the tile-stitching loop in that script (reassembling a 3×4 tile grid) is no longer needed — only the smoothing/downsampling steps still apply.
+Since predictions are now already at full resolution in a single file per slide, the tile-stitching loop in that script (reassembling a 3×4 tile grid) is no longer needed - only the smoothing/downsampling steps still apply.

 > If your GPU can't fit a whole slide in memory, you'll need to fall back to
-> tiling for inference — in that case, use overlapping tiles and blend the
+> tiling for inference.
+In that case, use overlapping tiles and blend the
 > overlap region (linear/cosine ramp, or a Gaussian weight like nnU-Net's own
 > importance map) when stitching, rather than the hard paste used previously.